Spend your fall, winter, or spring in Calpe Spain: Is Calpe a good snowbird location?

 Without a car, you can use local buses when you are in Calpe.
 They can bring you to many locations both in the town and further away.
 You can check the lines and prices on this website: www.autobusesifach.es/horarios_ing.htm

-Calpe has a train station that is just out of the town centre.
+Calpe has a train station that is just out of the town center.
 But it can be reached quickly with a town bus.
 You can find trains that go to Altea and Benidorm on one side and Denia on the other side.
-If you want to go to Alicante, you have to switch at Benidorm (check: www.tramalicante.es).
+If you want to go to Alicante, you have to switch to Benidorm (check: www.tramalicante.es).

-The nearest airport is in Alicante (77 meter (253 feet), but also Valencia is an option 130 meter (427 feet).
-From Alicante, you can travel by bus from the airport to Calpe (http://www.alsa.es/en)
+The nearest airport is in Alicante (77 km (48 Miles), but also Valencia is an option 130 km (81 Miles).
+From Alicante, you can travel by bus from the airport to Calpe (https://www.alsa.es/en)

 You can find many doctors and dentists that speak English, German and other languages in Calpe.
 There is also an emergency center, and there is an office from Hospital Clínica Benidorm in Calpe (https://centromedicocalpeinternacional.com/en/).